elena-faillace/manifolds-remapping/README.md

 ## Figures

 - `fig1.ipynb`: plots regarding the experiment setup and the presentation of the problem of *remapping*.
-    - :white_large_square: a.
+    - :white_large_square: a. schematic of microscope and environment's setup
     - :white_large_square: b.
+Schematic of how two environments are different + summary of experiments structure (training + recordings)
     - :white_large_square: c.
+Slice of HP to shoe the aread targetd + calcium traces example
     - :white_large_square: d.
+Plot showing the behaviour of the mouse for 20 minutes of recordings
     - :white_large_square: e.
+Example of cells remapping (events over traces) over two sessions
-    - :white_large_square: f.
+    - :large_orange_diamond: f.
+Show the tuning curves ordered for one session and the another.
 Shoudl generalised to all the recordings of an animal+fov together

 - `fig2.ipynb`: plots with main results, presentation of the model and usage to decode position across sessions.
     - :white_check_mark: a.
 Given an animal+fov I plotted the tuning curves embedding pre and post alignment (taking only the common neurons)